Wunder-Wulfe/Features-of-Sonaria/README.md

 # Currently Available Tools

 * [Damage Calculator](https://wunder-wulfe.github.io/Features-of-Sonaria/Calculator/Damage/): Calculate damage values after taking into account the proportions between the weights of creatures.
+* [Stat Calculator](https://wunder-wulfe.github.io/Features-of-Sonaria/Calculator/Stats/): Compute the statistics of creatures as they are affected by various ailments.

 -------